 When we don’t have time for meetings is usually when we need them the most.
 You will no doubt be very busy in those countdown days before the event.
 It’s easy to underestimate how long it will take to finish projects, pack, shop, and do all the things that people do before leaving town (and work) for 7–10 days.
 This would not be the ideal time to cut back on meetings.
 In fact, we suggest making time to work in an extra meeting wherever possible.

 Planning Your Camp

 Just because your friends may party or drink alcohol in moderation outside of Burning Man, don’t expect them to be moderate while camping with you in the Black Rock Desert.
 Consider having a discussion with them early in the planning process.
-Or, consider camping in a clean and sober community like Anonymous Camp or Camp Stella.
-If you feel you can no longer camp with your friends, you’re welcome to move into Anonymous Camp , Run Free Camp, or Camp Stella.
+Or, consider camping in a clean and sober community like Anonymous Village, Run Free Camp, or Camp Stella*.
+If you feel you can no longer camp with your friends, you’re welcome to move into these camps.
 This option has saved people’s sobriety in past years.

 While Living in Black Rock City

 In the “real world” Home Groups help us stay sane and sober for many different reasons.
 There are now more than 10 12-step meetings daily in Black Rock City.
 Pick a time and place that works for you and return to the same meeting regularly.
 Burning Man only lasts eight days, but seeing and hearing the same people even just a few times can be really helpful.
 Some Burners find it helpful to ask a new friend at an on-playa meeting to be their “Playa Sponsor” for the duration of that year’s Burn.

 HUNGRY: Many people report a loss of appetite while in Black Rock City.
 Don’t forget to eat!
 You don’t want to be miles away from camp when you remember that you forgot to eat lunch.
 Some of us have found protein bars handy for instant hunger relief.
 Pay attention to the clock and eat regularly.